Exclusive · Google Ads Sourced

 Coastal US-1 (York, Cumberland, Knox, Hancock summer tourism), Portland and Bangor urban pedestrian volume, and Sunday River / Sugarloaf / Saddleback ski-resort premises files.
 Recreational use immunity under 14 M.R.S. § 159-A applies to some recreational and harvesting activities.
 Chairlift / tramway claims may proceed under standard premises and product theories.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage despite the absence of any noneconomic cap on living-plaintiff cases; the 3-year SOL from act/omission under 24 M.R.S. § 2902 governs (with foreign-object discovery exception). $6.5M Cumberland and $2.05M Penobscot 2024 med-mal verdicts reported.
+Med-mal leads can be added on request, but they are not a focus area despite the absence of any noneconomic cap on living-plaintiff cases; the 3-year SOL from act/omission under 24 M.R.S. § 2902 governs (with foreign-object discovery exception). $6.5M Cumberland and $2.05M Penobscot 2024 med-mal verdicts reported.

 The Law